IBM-Cloud/docs/services/ContinuousDelivery/pipeline_working.md

 1. From the hamburger menu, click **Services**, and then click **DevOps**.
 1. Click **Pipelines**, and then click **Create a Pipeline**.

-If you want to create a pipeline that is configured to deploy a Cloud Foundry application:
+To [create a pipeline (Link opens in a new window)](https://console.ng.bluemix.net/devops/pipelines/dashboard/create){: new_window} that is configured to deploy a Cloud Foundry application, follow these steps:

-1. Select **Cloud Foundry**.
+1. Click **Cloud Foundry**.
-1. The pipeline's name identifies it in {{site.data.keyword.Bluemix_notm}}.
-If you want to use a different name, change the pipeline's default name.
+1. If you want to use a different name for the pipeline, change its default name.
+The pipeline's name identifies it in {{site.data.keyword.Bluemix_notm}}.
-1. The app's name identifies it in Bluemix.
-If you want to use a different name, change the app's default name.
+1. If you want to use a different name for the application, change its default name.
+The application's name identifies it in {{site.data.keyword.Bluemix_notm}}.
+This name is the application that the pipeline deploys to.
-1. If you don't have any existing toolchains, we'll create a toolchain for you.
-The toolchain will allow you to extend the capabilities of your pipeline by integrating with other tools and services.
-A default toolchain name is provided.
-If you want to use a different name, change the toolchain's name.
+1. If you don't have a toolchain, a toolchain with a default name is created for you.
+If you want to use a different name for the toolchain, change its name.
+Pipelines are managed by toolchains.
+With the toolchain, you can extend the capabilities of your pipeline by integrating with other tools and services.

+ **Tip**: Pipelines and toolchains belong to organizations (orgs).
+If you belong to an org that has toolchains, you can use those toolchains even if you didn't create them.

-1. If you already have toolchains, select the toolchain that you want to use, or enter a name for the new toolchain that you want to create.
+1. Either select the toolchain that you want to use or type a name for the new toolchain that you want to create.
-1. Provide the location of your GitHub repo:
+1. Provide the location of your GitHub repo.

+ **Tip**: If you have not authorized {{site.data.keyword.Bluemix_notm}} to access GitHub, you are prompted to click **Authorize** to go to the GitHub website.
+If you don't have an active GitHub session, you are prompted to log in.
+Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitHub account.
+If you have an active GitHub session but you haven't entered your password recently, you might be prompted to enter your GitHub password to confirm.

-  a.
-If you already have a GitHub repo and want to use it, for the repository type, select **Link**.
+   * If you have a GitHub repo and want to use it, for the repository type, select **Existing**.
 Search for the location of the repo or select the repo from the list of available repos.

-  b.
-If you want to create an empty GitHub repo, for the repository type, select **New**.
+   * If you want to create an empty GitHub repo, for the repository type, select **New**.
 Type a name for the repo.

-  c.
-If you want to create a copy of a GitHub repo, for the repository type, select **Copy**.
+   * If you want to create a clone of a GitHub repo, for the repository type, select **Clone**.
 Search for the location of the repo or select the repo from the list of available repos.

-  d.
-If you want to fork a GitHub repo so that you can contribute changes through pull requests, select **Fork**.
+   * If you want to fork a GitHub repo so that you can contribute changes through pull requests, select **Fork**.
 Search for the location of the repo or select the repo from the list of available repos.

 1. Click **Create**.
-The pipeline is created, configured, and represented as a tile on the Toolchain's Overview page.
+The pipeline is created, configured, and displayed on the toolchain's Overview page.
  ![Pipeline tile](images/cd_pipeline.png)

-If you want to create an empty pipeline without any pre-configured stages:
+To create an [empty pipeline (Link opens in a new window)](https://console.ng.bluemix.net/devops/pipelines/dashboard/create){: new_window} without any preconfigured stages:

- 1. Select **Custom**.
+1. Click **Custom**.
- 1. The pipeline's name identifies it in {{site.data.keyword.Bluemix_notm}}.
-If you want to use a different name, change the pipeline's default name.
+1. If you want to use a different name for the pipeline, change its default name.
+The pipeline's name identifies it in {{site.data.keyword.Bluemix_notm}}.
- 1. If you don't have any existing toolchains, we'll create a toolchain for you.
-The toolchain will allow you to extend the capabilities of your pipeline by integrating with other tools and services.
-A default toolchain name is provided.
-If you want to use a different name, change the toolchain's name.
+1. If you don't have a toolchain, a toolchain with a default name is created for you.
+If you want to use a different name for the toolchain, change its name.
+Pipelines are managed by toolchains.
+With the toolchain, you can extend the capabilities of your pipeline by integrating with other tools and services.
- 1. If you already have toolchains, select the toolchain that you want to use, or enter a name for the new toolchain that you want to create.
+1. Either select the toolchain that you want to use or type a name for the new toolchain that you want to create.
 1. Click **Create**.
-An empty pipeline is created and represented as a tile on the Toolchain's Overview page.
+An empty pipeline is created and represented as a tile on the toolchain's Overview page.

 From your {{site.data.keyword.deliverypipeline}} tile, change your configuration; check the status of builds, the deployed app, and recent deployments; see the most recent logs and deployment details; or delete your pipeline.